microsoft/pxt/docs/privacy-faq.md

 ## 1. What information does MakeCode collect and what do you do with it?

 MakeCode collects anonymized product telemetry data (like what browser is being used, or if a button is clicked on the web page) that is used to understand product usage behavior and ultimately helps us improve key features in the product.
 There is no personally identifiable information attached to product telemetry data.
 For more details on the type of telemetry collected, see [MakeCode Telemetry](https://makecode.com/telemetry).
-Some users may optionally choose to sign into MakeCode with a Microsoft Account – see more information on [MakeCode Sign In](https://arcade.makecode.com/identity/sign-in).
+Some users may optionally choose to sign into MakeCode with a Microsoft or Google Account – see more information on [MakeCode Sign In](https://arcade.makecode.com/identity/sign-in).
 You can learn more about how to access and control your personal data with your Microsoft Account in [Microsoft’s Privacy Statement](https://privacy.microsoft.com/en-us/privacystatement).

 ## 2. Are you COPPA compliant?